bawabrian/Glovo-Data-Analysis/README.md

 ⭐ **If you found this project useful, please give it a star!** ⭐

-*Built with 💛 using Power BI*
+*Built with 💛 using Power BI · Dataset from Kaggle · Portfolio Project · Not affiliated with Glovo*

 </div>
-# Glovo-Data-Analysis
-A Power BI dashboard delivering end-to-end insights into grocery sales performance, product mix, and outlet dynamics to support data-driven decision-making.